-TPOC: Robert Dowding, (410) 306-0632, robert.j.dowding.civ@mail.mil, Gregory Mitchell, (301) 394-2322, Eric Forsythe, (301) 394-0606, eric.w.forsythe.civ@mail.mil, and Harvey Tsang, (301) 394-5734, harvey.h.tsang.civ@mail.mil.
+TPOC: Robert Dowding, (410) 306-0632, robert.j.dowding.civ@mail.mil and Gregory Mitchell, (301) 394-2322, gregory.a.mitchell1.civ@mail.mil.

 d.
 KCI-MR-4: Quantum Sciences

 Over the past century, the quantum principles of superposition, electronic structure, and uncertainty relations gave us tremendous advances in a number of applications relevant to the military, including atomic clocks, magnetometry, PNT, and gravimetry.
 While these areas can still be improved through technological advances, next generation gains in sensing and in secure communications will occur through the concept of quantum entanglement.